Employment Law

 A photo of Parliament Hill in Ottawa, Ontario.
 (Photo: Aleksandr Galenko / Unsplash)

-The federal government has announced a $6-billion aid program to support Canadian businesses through the trade war with the U.S.
+The federal government announced a $6-billion aid program to support Canadian businesses through the trade war with the U.S.

 The “Trade Impact Program” includes: